 From this point onward a Feature JEP will, most often, move through these states:

-Proposed to Target — By the JEP’s owner, for a specific release, after a credible engineering plan is documented in subtasks of the JEP issue
+Proposed to Target — By the JEP’s owner, for a specific release

-Targeted — By the Project Lead, after evaluating the JEP’s engineering plan and seeing rough consensus amongst the Committers and Reviewers of the Project
+Targeted — By the Project Lead, after seeing rough consensus amongst the Committers and Reviewers of the Project

 Integrated — By the JEP’s owner, after code and unit tests are integrated into the master code base

-Complete — By the JEP’s owner, after functional, performance, and conformance tests have been delivered and the feature has reached the point where only bug fixes are expected
+Complete — By the JEP’s owner, after related materials such as functional and system tests have been delivered and the feature has reached the point where only bug fixes are expected

 Closed/Delivered — By the Project Lead, when the release ships

 The Fix Version and Milestone fields of a JEP issue are initially empty, but they must have valid values for the Proposed-to-Target state and all later states.

 A release, as a whole, is considered Feature Complete when all of its Feature JEPs are in the Complete state.